-The discussion included the present status of preparation for the Second Symposium on STEM/STEAM for Space - Grand Challenges.
-The discussion included the country and site, the number of the participants, a list of possible invited speakers, and opportunities for college students and high school teachers to participate.
+We discussed the present status of preparation for the Second Symposium on STEM/STEAM for Space - Grand Challenges.
+This included the country and site, the number of participants, possible speakers to invite, and opportunities for college students and high school teachers to participate.
+During this meeting in Paris, Study Group members and invited guests also discussed the importance not only of STEAM Education for Space but also Space Engineering.
+As an example, last year at the IAA First Symposium on "STEM/STEAM for Space: Grand Challenges" a Study Group member Dr. Jordi Gutierrez (Spain) presented proposed plans for a Space Engineering degree in his country.
+It had been well received.

+Many members from different countries expressed strong interest and support for education in space engineering and recommended that this topic constitute one of the special sessions for the Second Symposium "STEM/STEAM for Space."

-During the last Study Group meeting in Paris members discussed the importance not only of STEAM Education but also Space Engineering.
-Space applications in science, technology and business will experience a substantial increase in the next 10 years.
+Space applications in science, technology and engineering will experience a substantial increase in the next 10 years.
 It is essential to have a workforce with a strong background in space-related subjects.
-As an example, Study Group member Dr. Jordi Gutierrez (Spain) presented plans for a Space Engineering degree at the First Symposium on "STEM/STEAM for Space" last year in Paris.
-It was well received.
-Many members from different countries expressed strong interest and support of this development and recommended that this topic constitute one of the special sessions for the Second Symposium "STEM/STEAM for Space.
-Grand Challenges".

 The space industry has an aging workforce.
-Young engineers are needed not only to replace those that are retiring, but also to bring a new set of advanced, multidisciplinary skills and support new businesses.
-Thus, the employability of engineers and scientists well educated in STEAM for Space and in Space Engineering is certain.
+Young engineers are needed not only to replace those that are retiring, but also to bring a new set of advanced, multidisciplinary skills.
+Thus, the employability of engineers and scientists well educated in STEAM for Space and in Space Engineering seems certain.

 We are sure that graduates in many countries involved in space endeavors will be highly successful.
-This new generation of space scientists and engineers will apply their knowledge, energy and passion to benefit local, national and international space research, industries and economies.
+This new generation of space scientists, engineers and businessmen will apply their knowledge, energy and passion to benefit local, national and international space research, industries and economies.